 One Dance UK’s newly-launched Teaching Awards recognise high quality dance education and dance opportunities for children and young people across the UK.

-bbodance: have you always loved dancing?
+bbodance: Have you always loved dancing?

-Anya: I was born in Moscow but spent a lot of my youth in Russia’s old capital, Vladimir, and in the countryside.
+I was born in Moscow but spent a lot of my youth in Russia’s old capital, Vladimir, and in the countryside.
 I draw so much of my inspiriation from my motherland, the culture, nature and its people.
 I know Russian politics is always in the news, but if you look below the surface there is so much more [to the country].

-bbodance: what insipires you to teach?
+What insipires you to teach?

-Anya: it might easier to begin with who inspires me… my son.
+It might easier to begin with who inspires me… my son.
 Before my son came along, my professional dance career was cut short due to health issues.
 I took on a completely different career in jewellery and fashion.
 So, I started to build up all these doubts about returning to teaching.

 So I had to face my fears.
 A month later I enrolled on the bbodance teacher training course.
 Shortly after I took up a job with the presitigious Natalia Kremen Ballet School, and then within a year I had opened my own school.